Sophon-0/GNN/README.md

 # Link_Prediction_Hetero_CollecTRI_protein_sequence:

 This script presents a comprehensive approach to link prediction in heterogeneous graphs using Graph Neural Networks (GNNs), specifically applied to biological data from CollecTRI.
-Here's a summary of the key scientific aspects:

 ## Data Integration and Preprocessing:
 Utilizes CollecTRI, a database of gene regulatory interactions